FaizahMalik/cfg-games-project/README.md

 - #### test_levels.py
   - This is where you will find the unit tests we have written for our main.py file, instructions on how to run the tests are at the bottom of the file
 - #### test_turtle_window.py
-  - This is where you will find the unit tests we have written for the turtle_window.py file, instructions on how to run the tests are at the bottom of the file
+  - Here you will find the unit tests we have written for the turtle_window.py file, instructions on how to run the tests are at the bottom of the file
 - #### turtle_window.py
   - This is where the code that runs the turtle module can be found.
-  - Includes the class Turtle
+  - Includes the class TurtleWindow with methods that allow us to:
+    - Create the turtle drawing in steps, method-by-method
+    - Clear and reset everything in Turtle.
+    -
 - #### words_list.json
   - This file includes all the words we use in the WordGuesser game.